Ethanxcode/powerBi-Rails-Vue/README.md

 ## Tech stack

-Initially, I used the `rails new baseapp -c tailwindcss -d postgresql` command to initialize the project using the importmaps and default configurations, but I have since removed the importmaps, tailwindcss, and all default configurations in favor of using Vite.
+Initially, I used the `rails new datawarehouse -c tailwindcss -d postgresql` command to initialize the project using the importmaps and default configurations, but I have since removed the importmaps, tailwindcss, and all default configurations in favor of using Vite.
 You can see a list of gems that are in the project with a link to their commit.
 Therefore, you can easily find what we configured for each gem.

 **Note** there is a commit/branch for each gem/package and adding/changing a code in the repo, and you can see the list of the steps we did in order at the below. e.g. step 1 in the repo was **init project** and using **PostgreSQL**. step number 2 was adding **RSpec**, etc.